 21st Century Hungarian Language Survival in Transylvania

 Book Signing in Budapest Honoring Holocaust Hero, Colonel Ferenc Koszorús

 March 10, 2015

-On March 10, 2015, a book signing and reception introducing the Hungarian edition of a volume in memory of Colonel Koszorus (“Páncélosokkal az életért: Koszorús Ferenc a Holokauszt hőse”), took place in Budapest at the Hungarian Museum of Military History.
-In July of 1944 Colonel Koszorus volunteered to lead his Hungarian First Armored Division against the gendarmerie who were responsible for the Jewish deportations.
+On March 10, 2015, a book signing and reception introducing the Hungarian edition of a volume in memory of Colonel Koszorús (“Páncélosokkal az életért: Koszorús Ferenc a Holokauszt hőse”), took place in Budapest at the Hungarian Museum of Military History.
+In July of 1944 Colonel Koszorús volunteered to lead his Hungarian First Armored Division against the gendarmerie who were responsible for the Jewish deportations.
 His heroic and bold action prevented the deportation of approximately 250,000 Jews from Budapest to certain death to Nazi German camps.
-Edited by Zsuzsa Hanto and Nora Seeker, the English edition of this volume will be published by Helena History Press LLC in the fall of 2015.
-Called “one of the great heroes of the Hungarian holocaust” by US Congressman Tom Lantos (deceased) this volume about Koszorus is worthy of attention to all scholars who deal with the history of WWII and it’s aftermath.
+The Hungarian edition was edited by Zsuzsa Hantó and Nora Szeker, the upcoming English edition will be edited by Géza Jeszenszky.
+The English edition of this volume will be published by Helena History Press LLC in the fall of 2015.
+Called “one of the great heroes of the Hungarian holocaust” by US Congressman Tom Lantos (deceased) this volume about Koszorús is worthy of attention to all scholars who deal with the history of WWII and it’s aftermath.

 Author, Dr. Anna Mazurkiewicz, awarded by PAHA